tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ### Debugging React applications

 <!-- Ohjelmistokehittäjän elämä koostuu pääosin debuggaamisesta (ja olemassaolevan koodin lukemisesta).
 Silloin tällöin syntyy toki muutama rivi uuttakin koodia, mutta suuri osa ajasta ihmetellään miksi joku on rikki tai miksi joku asia ylipäätään toimii.
 Hyvät debuggauskäytänteet ja työkalut ovatkin todella tärkeitä. -->
-A large part of a developer's time is spent on debugging and reading existing code.
-Every now and then we do get to write a line or two of new code, but a large majority of our of time is spent on trying to figure out why something is broken or how something actually works.
+A large part of a typical developer's time is spent on debugging and reading existing code.
+Every now and then we do get to write a line or two of new code, but a large part of our of time is spent on trying to figure out why something is broken or how something works.
 Good practices and tools for debugging are extremely important for this reason.

 <!-- Onneksi React on debuggauksen suhteen jopa harvinaisen kehittäjäystävällinen kirjasto. -->
 Lucky for us, React is an extremely developer friendly library when it comes to debugging.

 <!-- Muistutetaan vielä tärkeimmästä web-sovelluskehitykseen liittyvästä asiasta: -->
-Before we move on let us reminds ourselves of one of the most important rules of web development.
+Before we move on, let us reminds ourselves of one of the most important rules of web development.

 <!-- <h4>Web-sovelluskehityksen sääntö numero yksi</h4> -->
 <h4>The first rule of web development</h4>